You’ve read the book, now see it live 🙂

 How much does an “in person” course cost ?

-- is £550 a day or £900 for a two-day course, but with discounts for repeat bookings or organisations with limited funding..
-This includes the actual course delivery time for the day/days, the work beforehand to tailor a course to your requirements and the time to get to you and back again; plus
+- is £550 a day or £900 for a two-day course, but with discounts for repeat bookings or organisations with limited funding.
+This fee includes: the actual course delivery time for the day/days, the preparation work beforehand to tailor a course to your requirements and the time to get to you and back again; plus

-- £10 per participant. to cover materials and a free copy of the latest edition of Big Book of Benefits and Mental Health, as a companion, resource and practical toolkit, for when participants go out and turn training theory into income changing practice.
+- £10 per participant. to cover materials and a free copy of the latest edition of Big Book of Benefits and Mental Health, as course handout and as a companion, resource and practical toolkit when participants go out and turn training theory into income maximising practice.

 The contents and tools within the Big Book may have a mental health bias but people find the tips and examples very relevant to a whole range of tricky areas to express on health assessment questionaire.
 While much of the content such as how UC works – or sometimes doesn’t – is fairly generic.

 With a maximum of 16 people this can mean that face to face training works out at as little as £35 per person per day over a two-day course or £45 per person on a one-day course .